heremaps/here-data-sdk-typescript/docs/GettingStartedGuide.md

 The Data SDK for TypeScript package contains two independent modules that focus on a specific set of responsibilities:

-- `olp-sdk-authentication` &ndash; gets OAuth2 bearer tokens used to confirm platform requests.
+- `olp-sdk-authentication` – gets OAuth2 bearer tokens used to confirm platform requests.
+- `olp-sdk-core` – contains code that is common for `@here/olp-sdk-dataservice-read`, `@here/olp-sdk-dataservice-api`, and `@here/olp-sdk-authentication`.
-- `olp-sdk-dataservice-read` &ndash; gets layer and partition data from platform catalogs.
+- `olp-sdk-dataservice-read` – gets layer and partition data from platform catalogs.
+- `olp-sdk-dataservice-write` – writes data to layers.
-- `olp-sdk-dataservice-api` &ndash; retrieves data from the HERE platform.
+- `olp-sdk-dataservice-api` – retrieves data from the HERE platform.
-- `olp-sdk-fetch` &ndash; adds a subset of the fetch API for Node.js.
+- `olp-sdk-fetch` – adds a subset of the fetch API for Node.js.

 ## Reference Documentation